L.A. Care Health Plan: History and structure

-In 1993, the State Department of Health Services produced a report entitled “Expanding Medi-Cal Managed Care: Reforming the Health System – Protecting Vulnerable Populations” which served as a blueprint for expansion of Medi-Cal managed care.
+In 1993, the State Department of Health Services produced a report entitled "Expanding Medi-Cal Managed Care: Reforming the Health System – Protecting Vulnerable Populations" which served as a blueprint for expansion of Medi-Cal managed care.
 It designated L.A.
-County as one of the areas for the “Two-Plan Model” where a locally organized Medi-Cal managed care plan (local initiative health plan) would be formed to compete directly for Medi-Cal managed care enrollments with a “commercial plan.”
-After a competitive selection process, Health Net of California was chosen by the State as the “commercial plan,” L.A.
+County as one of the areas for the "Two-Plan Model" where a locally organized Medi-Cal managed care plan (local initiative health plan) would be formed to compete directly for Medi-Cal managed care enrollments with a "commercial plan".
+After a competitive selection process, Health Net of California was chosen by the State as the "commercial plan", L.A.
 Care Health Plan was formed as the Local Initiative Health Authority of Los Angeles County, and the Two-Plan Model began to operate in L.A.
 County.

 During its 1997 launch, L.A.
 Care contracted with seven established health plans, referred to as plan partners: Blue Cross of California (now Anthem), Community Health Plan (CHP), Kaiser Permanente, Care 1st, UHP, Tower Health Plan and Maxicare.
 By 2006, L.A.
 Care had established its own direct line of business in Medi-Cal.
-L.A.
-Care currently has three plan partners.
-They are Anthem Blue Cross, Kaiser Permanente, and Blue Shield of California Promise Health Plan (formerly Care 1st).

-In 1998, L.A.
-Care became involved in the Healthy Families program, California's version of the Children's Health Insurance Plan (CHIP), and then in 2003 launched L.A.
-Care's Healthy Kids program for children ages 0–5, funded in partnership with First 5 LA and the Children's Health Initiative of Greater Los Angeles.
-Healthy Kids was established as an insurance program for families who do not qualify for Medi-Cal or Healthy Families due to either income or immigration status.
-It was expanded to children ages 6–18 in 2004.
-L.A.
-Care announced that the Healthy Kids programs would end at the end of 2016 as a result of SB 75 – a California law implemented in May 2016 – which expanded full-scope Medi-Cal benefits to all low-income children regardless of immigration status.

 In 2008, L.A.
 Care launched the Medicare Advantage Special Needs Plan (SNP) for those dually-eligible for both Medi-Cal and Medicare.
-L.A.
-Care closed the Medicare SNP on December 31, 2014, as it chose to participate in the Cal MediConnect dual-eligible pilot.
-In January 2015, L.A.
-Care began accepting passive enrollment into the Cal MediConnect program.
-Cal MediConnect offers members a coordinated care model within a single health plan and will help to foster better health outcomes and improved quality of life for dual-eligibles.
+Starting in 2015, dually-eligible members were given the option to join the L.A.
+Care Cal MediConnect plan, offering members a coordinated care model within a single health plan and will help to foster better health outcomes and improved quality of life for dual-eligibles.

-On October 1, 2013, L.A.
-Care Health Plan launched L.A.
-Care Covered, a new health plan accredited by the NCQA and selected by Covered California to administer health insurance to Los Angeles County residents.